 What the Tea Party platform is not:

-- Fringe – If far right groups try to hook their wagon to the Tea party rising star, it is no more than common than extreme left groups with a radical agenda try to connect with Obama.
-Neither are appropriate and dishonor the core message of both.
+- Fringe – If far-right groups try to hook their wagon to the Tea party rising star, it is no more than common than extreme left groups with a radical agenda try to connect with Obama.
+Neither is appropriate and dishonor the core message of both.